apigee-127/volos-connectors/volos-pgsql/README.md

 For more detailed usage of the `avault` module please refer to the avault page on GitHub.

-# SQL to REST Mapping
+# SQL to REST mapping

 The file ``queryToRestMap.js`` maps SQL query parameters to RESTful API resources.
 The file is JSON, and the pattern you need to follow to configure your mappings is fairly straightforward.
 Let's see how this works.